Remote vs Director — What Each Device Shows

 For the most common asks:

 - You want a beep when a swing is detected.
 Make sure alerts are on in the Director's Capture Settings.
-Your iPad will chime when the Remote completes a save.
+Your Director (iPad or Mac) will chime when the Remote completes a save.

 - You want to see the skeleton during a session.
 Turn it on the Remote, before you walk away to the tripod.
 You can also walk over and glance at the Remote during setup to confirm the skeleton looks reasonable.